meowsbits/sfagenda/README.md

 	  + When should it be done by?
 	  + What should it do? (eg. archive all nightly builds for all time? rotate archived nightly builds, but keep tagged builds..)

-	- Q: Will we standardize distribution channels across projects?
+	- Q: Shall we standardize distribution channels across projects?
 	  + eg. `homebrew`, `snap`, `AppImage`
 	  + Who's going to be in charge of this?
 	  + When should it be done by?